 Summary: This program, in combination with required local matching funds, provides funding for improvements on Orange County's Master Plan of Arterial Highways.
-Since 2011, 146 projects totaling more than \$295 million, including \$24 million in external funding, have been awarded through eight calls for projects by the Board.
+Since 2011, 146 projects totaling more than \$295 million, including \$24 million in external funding, have been awarded through eight calls for projects by the Board3.
 On August 6, 2018, the OCTA Board approved the release of the 2019 Call for Projects which made up to \$32 million available to fund additional road improvements throughout the County.
+Final 2019 programming recommendations will be presented to the Board by mid-2019.